wraithan/resume/docs/other_skills.rst

 Public speaking, especially educating a group on a topic is a lot of fun to me.
 Here is a list of places I've spoken or ran sessions

+* I was the co-organizer of PDX Node for a couple years.

+  * I spoke on a number of topics from library introductions, to code refactoring, to hardware hacking.
+  * Ran the hack night and hardware hacking sessions.
+  * Helped put together and mentor at multiple NodeSchool sessions.

+* I gave my first conference talk at NodePDX.
+It was on using Redis Pub/Sub in node.js.

 * PDX Python (Most recent to oldest)